Dogs are unique individuals. They have their own personalities, habits and particular tastes.

 Could some dogs eat grass because they simply like the taste?

 Dogs may eat grass because they enjoy eating grass.
 When you think about it, humans do all sorts of things because they enjoy them:

 So when your dog eats grass is it the same as your love of cheese?
-And with each type of grass offering its own kind of flavor and aroma ....
+Does each type of grass offer its own kind of flavor and aroma ...
 Are dogs grass connoisseurs?

 Is It Safe For Dogs To Eat Grass?